corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 ## Enable local reflections

-To use local reflections, enable them in the **graphics compositor**.
+To use local reflections, enable the effect in the **graphics compositor**.

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.